-The Flagstaff City Council approved Rainwater Harvesting Ordinance No. 2012-03 on April 3, 2012 with an effective date of May 3, 2012.
+The Flagstaff City Council approved Rainwater Harvesting Ordinance Number 2012-03 (PDF) on April 3, 2012 with an effective date of May 3, 2012.
 This ordinance adds a rainwater harvesting (RWH) requirement to the existing Low Impact Development (LID) Ordinance, and applies to both new single family residential and non-single family residential developments.
 The (RWH) requirements contained in this ordinance were created by a stakeholder group of citizens representing many sectors of the Flagstaff community.

 1. Active rainwater harvesting systems are mandatory, with a storage tank sized to capture a minimum of 1" of rainfall from the roof, or to provide anticipated annual landscaping water demand, whichever is less, for new developments (including those less than 1/4 acre) other than single family residential.